tjesi/TTM4205/README.md

 The evaluation in this course will consist of **three** assignments of 100 points total.

-All assignments must be submittet via Ovsys2.
-Submission links will be published later.
+All assignments must be submittet via Ovsys2: [ovsys.iik.ntnu.no](https://ovsys.iik.ntnu.no).

 ### Weekly Problems (40 points)